 Arrive in Tangier at approximately 8 am this morning.
 Check into your hotel, then meet up with your support crew and vehicle.
 Saddle up for a 30-kilometre ride, beginning with an easy 10-kilometre ride to the Grottes d'Hercules (Caves of Hercules).
 Legend says Hercules stayed in this cave before doing his 11th labour – collecting the golden apples from the Hesperides Garden.
 It's modern uses have been quite varied, from a brothel to a concert venue for Def Leppard.
 From here the road undulates and climbs as we jump back on the bike to explore Cap Spartel, known to the Romans and Greeks as the 'Cape of the Vines'.
 Stop by the 19th-century lighthouse.
 There may be an opportunity to climb up to the top for an amazing view out across the Atlantic Ocean.
 Enjoy a quick lunch here, then a pleasant downhill ride back towards Tangiers' Mediterranean port.
 Relax after the ride by treating yourself to a mint tea at the rooftop cafe Salon Bleu, which overlooks the medina and ocean.

 Today is a free day to explore Chefchaouen.
 Maybe take it easy at a cafe in the Plaza Uta el-Hammam.
-Or you could admire the architecture of the 15th-century Grand Mosque (interior closed to non-Muslims).
-If you are still feeling energtic, you might prefer to head out of town for a hike in the Rif mountains (approximately 4 hours).
+Or you could stroll around town - be sure to admire the architecture of the 15th-century Grand Mosque (interior closed to non-Muslims).
+If you are still feeling energetic, you might prefer to take an optional guided tour of the town, head out of town for a hike in the Rif mountains (approximately 4 hours) or just relax in a soothing hammam.
 Ask your leader about these options and more.

 Leave your bike behind today and embark on a guided walk through the secret shortcuts and twisting alleyways of Fes.
 Pass donkeys piled high with goods and step back into the Middle Ages in the labyrinth of the Medina.
 The rest of the day is free for you to explore at explore at your own pace.
 Consider watching the sunset over the Medina while a dozen prayer calls vie for attention.